Register now for exclusive updates on Clearing 2023

 An introduction to the laws governing marriage, divorce, cohabitation and children, both in the public and private law arenas.

-Explore contemporary developments in the law of intellectual property and media law, through an in-depth examination of the domestic, European and international law.
+This module aims to offer students an overview of developments in the law relevant to sustainable development through an in-depth examination of domestic, European and international law.

 Attend an Open Day at Cumbria